masoodtariq/health-checks/README.md

 I have completed AWS Course.
 Today I just started working on my lms.
 I have officially started working with MSP Isb.
+Today i have read binomial and geometric distribution.